Bright Lights (Tinchy Stryder song)

 "Bright Lights" is a single by British rapper Tinchy Stryder.
 The song is a collaboration with British singer-songwriter Pixie Lott.
 It was meant to be the third official single taken from his fourth studio album Full Tank, but Full Tank was scrapped, making it a non-album single.
 It was released on 2 March 2012 as a digital download.
-The single was co-written by Pixie Lott and Jarrad Rogers, and was produced by Jarrad Rogers.
+The single was co-written by Stryder and Lott alongside its producer Jarrad Rogers.

 Background

 The collaboration between Stryder and Lott came about after the pair met at the 2011 Brit Awards ceremony, and after developing a friendship, decided to record a song together.
 Collaborating with producer and songwriter Jarrad "Jaz" Rogers, the pair came up with the idea of a story which could be told from both the female and male perspective.
 After recording two different versions of the song, Lott took the female perspective version, and included it on her second studio album, Young Foolish Happy, labelling it "Bright Lights (Good Life)" Part II.
 Critics stressed that it was very unusual for Part II to be released before Part I, as generally, a sequel follows the success of the main version.
 Nonetheless, Part II was released as part of Young Foolish Happy on 11 November 2011.
 Part I premiered on 3 January 2012, and thus, it is this version which will be released as a single.
 The single was released on 2 March 2012.